DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-06-changes-to-find-at-the-end-of-2021-cycle.md

 [For the same reasons as above, we could introduce a link to Apply for teacher training so that candidates can still start an application](/find-teacher-training/changes-to-find-at-the-end-of-2021-cycle/#is-disabling-the-button-the-right-approach%3F).

-## When the recruitment cycle begins
+## Candidates can browse courses when the recruitment cycle begins

 When the [recruitment cycle begins](/find-teacher-training/changes-to-find-at-the-end-of-2021-cycle/#5-october-2021-at-9am) candidates can view courses starting in the 2022 to 2023 academic year.